Xray-OS/Xray_OS/README.md

 Currently is a project just for my personal use, I share it with the public, just in case someone wants to test it for fun.

 ## NVIDIA-DRIVERS or AMD-DRIVERS
-In case of AMD, almost not to much is needed when it comes to drivers, since Linuxhas already known support towards AMD products, though a user still a bit problematic, because some Nvidia pkgs might still get installed even if the user don't really have an Nvidia graphics card, this will be fixed of course.
+In case of AMD, Linux already has native excellent support with AMD cards.
 When it comes to NVIDIA-drivers the support is excellent, mostly all essential processes NVIDIA-drivers requires are well supported.

 ## General Essential Tweaks to improve the experience in Archlinux
 Little tweaks like support for things like switcheroo-control, supergfxctl, fstrim.timer (better performance for NVME or SSD drives), Bluetooth, Flatpak, KDE-Plasma preconfigured nicely, CHAOTIC-AUR integraded already, all necessary programs, custom-repos that included packages that are normally available in the AUR only, improvementss to the shell and several terminals settings.